-(a) In this section:

-(1) "Federal act" means the Electronic Signatures in Global and National

-Commerce Act, 15 U.S.C.
-Section 7001 et seq.[, as amended]; and

-(2) "Consumer" means an individual who seeks or obtains goods or services that are used primarily for personal, family, or household purposes.
+- (a) In this section: - (1) "Federal act" means the Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+Section 7001 et seq.[, as amended]. - (2) "Consumer" means an individual who seeks or obtains goods or services that are used primarily for personal, family, or household purposes. - (b) A provider may satisfy the requirements of Section 17, 19, or 27 by means of the

-(b) A provider may comply with Section 17, 19, or 27 by means of the Internet or other electronic means if the provider obtains the individual's consent in the manner provided by Section 101(c)(1) of the federal act.
+Internet or other electronic means if the provider obtains a consumer's consent in the manner provided by Section 101(c)(1) of the federal act.